Nonprofit Call to Wellness Campaign

 In a time of urgency and uncertainty in the nonprofit sector, it is more important than ever to support the wellness, resilience, and healing of Philly's nonprofit leaders and teams.

-To this end, nonprofit leaders and staff across our city are invited to participate in Call to Wellness, a two-day campaign taking place on November 6th and 7th designed to center wellness as a core leadership practice and lever for impact.
-During these two days, Philly nonprofit professionals are encouraged to set aside meaningful time to invest in their own wellness and the wellness of their teams.
+To this end, nonprofit leaders and staff across our city participated in Call to Wellness, a two-day campaign that took place on November 6th and 7th and was designed to center wellness as a core leadership practice and lever for impact.
+During these two days, Philly nonprofit professionals set aside meaningful time to invest in their own wellness and the wellness of their teams.

 The Call to Wellness coordination team includes the United Way of Greater Philadelphia and Southern New Jersey’s Center for Leadership Equity (CLE), in partnership with the Black Nonprofit Chief Executives of Philadelphia (BNCEP), the Nonprofit Leaders’ Circle (led by ImpactED), The Nonprofit Center, and Creative Praxis.